wasifzaman182/Safety-Critical-Systems/README.md

  #### Scalability:
         1. V-Model is flexible and can accommodate IT projects of varying sizes, complexities, and durations.
  #### Cross Referencing:
-        1. Direct correlation between requirements and corresponding testing activities is established.
+        1. A direct correlation between requirements and corresponding testing activities is established.
 ### When to use?
         1. Where requirements are clearly defined and fixed.
         2. The V-Model is used when ample technical resources are available with technical expertise.
-        3. Small to medium-sized projects with set and clearly specified needs are recommended to use the V-shaped model.
+        3. Small to medium-sized projects with set and specified needs are recommended to use the V-shaped model.
         4. Since it is challenging to keep stable needs in large projects, the project should be small.

 ### Advantages: